Philippines' Duterte wants 6 months to tackle drug problem

 Matabato said he was part of a death squad to kill drug dealers on orders from Duterte when the president was mayor of the city of Davao between 1988 and 2013.

 Duterte's spokesman denied Duterte supports extajudicial killings.
-The President did tell police to shoot if a criminal resisted arrest, and in a speech he also appeared to tell civilians to take the law into their own hands.
+The president did tell police to shoot if a criminal resisted arrest, and in a speech he also appeared to tell civilians to take the law into their own hands.

 Human Rights Watch said the nation needs an "independent" investigation into whether Duterte has had a role in extrajudicial killings.
-So far, the drug crackdown has made the President popular with the many Philippines citizens, although it also has opened him up to criticism that he and the police have gone too far.
+So far, the drug crackdown has made the president popular with many Philippines citizens, although it also has opened him up to criticism that he and the police have gone too far.

 Police Chief Ronald Dela Rosa told the senate committee investigating the killings there was no kill order, but people support the drug crackdown despite errors in judgment by police.